 As with Oppo’s usual designs, the well protruded power key is placed on the right side.
 A small green mark embossed on it adds value to the overall aesthetics.
 The left side is busy with volume keys and the SIM tray that can independently accommodate two SIMs and a microSD card.

-The topside of the phone is empty, which means you will get to see USB-Type C slot, speaker grille, audio jack, and a microphone at the bottom area.
+The topside of the phone is empty, which means you will get to see a USB-Type C slot, speaker grille, audio jack, and a microphone at the bottom area.

 Oppo A9 2020 comes with a Snapdragon 665 chipset that was launched back in April 2019.
-It belongs to the six series, which is primarily used for entry-level mid-range phones in contrast to the 7 series, which is dedicated to the upper category mid-range devices.
+It belongs to the six series, which is primarily used for entry-level and mid-range phones in contrast to the 7 series, which is dedicated to the upper mid-range devices.

 Being a 2019’s chipset, we should expect a better performance both in-camera as well as processing, including the battery consumption, which is enormous in this phone.

-To support the chipset, there is an 8GB RAM and 128GB internal memory that look more than sufficient theoretically.
+To support the chipset, there is an 8GB RAM and 128GB internal memory that looks more than sufficient theoretically.
 The phone has another variant that comes with a 4GB/128GB combination.
 On the software side, it runs Android 9.0 skinned with ColorOS 6.0.1.

-We noticed it killing music streaming app SoundCloud every time we launched PUBG; however, no such behavior was observed with other graphic intensive apps like Asphalt9, Deer Hunter, or any other game we tested.
+We noticed it restarting music streaming app SoundCloud every time we launched PUBG; however, no such behavior was observed with other graphic intensive apps like Asphalt9, Deer Hunter, or any other game we tested.

 Our hour-long multitasking with games consumed 19% of the battery, whereas it dropped 10% – 11% of the juice during an hour-long video test, which is far inferior in the result as compared to Realme 5 Pro and even Samsung Galaxy A30s that is packed with only 4000 mAh battery.

-In another back to back video playtest, the battery lasted for 9 hours, which is another disappointing performance and far below what we had expected.
+In another back-to-back video playtest, the battery lasted for 9 hours, which is another disappointing performance and far below what we had expected.

 Note: we tested back to back video and social media with mobile data turned on and screen at full brightness level.
-On wifi and half brightness level of the screen, the battery life is expected to produce a different results.
+On wifi and half brightness level of the screen, the battery life is expected to produce different results.

-Quad-camera setup is in trend, and one after the other, every mid-range and the entry-level phone are hitting the shelves with multiple cameras.
+Quad-camera setup is in trend, and one after the other, every mid-range and entry-level phone is hitting the shelves with multiple cameras.
 Oppo A9 2020 has a 48MP wide-angle primary sensor, 8MP ultra-wide, 2MP depth sensor, and another 2MP lens on the rear side.
 On the front, there is a 16MP selfie camera right in the center of the notch.

-It can take some decent quality photos under better light.
+It can take some decent-quality photos under better light.
 The colors are accurate, and the exposure level is acceptable.